IBM-EPBL/IBM-Project-27778-1660065423/README.md

 # Global Sales Data Analytics - PNT2022TMID21528

 ## Project Description:
       Shopping online is currently the need of the hour.
-Because of this COVID, it's not easy to walk in a store randomly and buy anything you want.
-      So, try to understand a few things like, Customer Analysis and Product Analysis of this Global Super Store.
+Because of this COVID, it's not easy to walk in a store randomly and buy anything you want.So, try to understand a few things like, Customer Analysis and Product Analysis of this Global Super Store.

 # Project Objectives:
       - Know fundamental concepts and can work on IBM Cognos Analytics.